Missing teens now suspects in killings of U.S. woman, her boyfriend and third person in Canada

 Two missing teenagers are now considered suspects in the double murder of a U.S. woman, her Australian boyfriend, and a third suspicious death in British Columbia, police said Tuesday.

-Kam McLeod, 19, and Bryer Schmegelsky, 18, were spotted in Northern Saskatechewan after authorities found their vehicle and camper on fire about 30 miles south of Dease Lake on Friday, according to Royal Canadian Mounted Police (RCMP).
+Kam McLeod, 19, and Bryer Schmegelsky, 18, were spotted in Northern Saskatchewan after authorities found their vehicle and camper on fire about 30 miles south of Dease Lake on Friday, according to the Royal Canadian Mounted Police.

 While investigating the fire, police found the body of an unidentified man a little over a mile from the car.
 Dease Lake is about 300 miles from where 23-year-old Australian Lucas Fowler and his 24-year-old American girlfriend Chynna Deese were found shot dead a week earlier.